Elliriskala/node-ci/README.md

 7. Test the deployment pipeline

-- Make sure the server is running
+- Make sure the server is running...
 - Add, commit and push changes to main
 - Check GitHub actions → workflow logs
 - Verify server app is running